 OUP’s Bridging the Word Gap at Transition report gives it to us straight.
 As Jane Harley states in the Foreword:

 For me the next big issue with literacy at this formative transition is that language use changes from primary to secondary.
 Most language acquisition in primary is used for social communication but once the children reach Year 7 the demands shift to being more about academic achievement.
-At the start of another National Lockdown most schools also recognize their responsibility to support children with language development for their emotional expression and wellbeing as we navigate the myriad of consequences of the pandemic on our young people.
+Most schools also recognize their responsibility to support children with language development for their emotional expression and wellbeing as we navigate the myriad of academic and pastoral challenges for our young people.
 So how can we mitigate this change?

 What can schools do to address the word gap at transition?